SannanOfficial/AutoKeyPython/README.md

 # AutoClickPython
-AutoClickPython: A simple python autoclicker using the pynput library
+AutoClickPython: A simple python autoclicker.

+Made using the Python 3.7 and the pynput library.